DreymaR/BigBagKbdTrixPKL/README.md

 * **Compose** is a concept taken from the Linux world.
 In EPKL, the Compose key works a little differently.
     - You can enter a sequence of characters and then press an EPKL Compose key if your layout has one
     - If the sequence is recognized as one in an applicable [Compose table][CmpIni], it gets replaced
-    - It's also possible to set a Compose table to add to instead of replacing sequences
+    - It's also possible to set a Compose table to complete instead of replacing sequences
     - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality
     - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise
     - A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!